Joe Blanton, Nationals finalize $4 million, 1-year contract

 WEST PALM BEACH, Fla.
 (AP) -- Setup man Joe Blanton and the Washington Nationals finalized a $4 million, one-year contract on Thursday.

-The 36-year-old right-hander was a free agent after pitching for the Los Angeles Dodgers in 2016, he went 7-2 with a 2.48 ERA and 80 strikeouts in 80 innings across 75 regular-season appearances.
-He then went 1-0 and allowed only one hit in five scoreless innings in four games for LA during an NL Division Series victory over Washington.
+The 36-year-old right-hander was a free agent after pitching for the Los Angeles Dodgers in 2016, when he went 7-2 with a 2.48 ERA and 80 strikeouts in 80 innings across 75 regular-season appearances.
+He was 1-0 and allowed only one hit in five scoreless innings in four games for LA during an NL Division Series victory over Washington.

-Washington does not have an experienced closer after Mark Melancon left as a free agent to sign with the San Francisco Giants.
+Washington doesn't have an experienced closer after Mark Melancon left as a free agent to sign with the San Francisco Giants.

 Blanton is 99-93 with a 4.35 ERA in 12 seasons with six clubs.
 He has appeared in 376 games, 124 in relief.

-He joins a Nationals bullpen that also includes Shawn Kelley, Blake Treinen, Koda Glover, Oliver Perez, Sammy Solis and Trevor Gott.
+He joins a Nationals bullpen that includes Shawn Kelley, Blake Treinen, Koda Glover, Oliver Perez, Sammy Solis and Trevor Gott.

 Catcher Spencer Kieboom was designated for assignment by the Nationals to open a roster spot.
 The 25-year-old made his big league debut on the final day of the 2016 regular season, walking in his only plate appearance and scoring.